AustinSiu/IDB-1/PITCHME.md

 #### What did we learn from their website?

-- We learned we should have had better data sources.
+- We learned we should have had better data sources
-- We learned we should have had better image sources.
+- We learned we should have had better image sources

 ---